-Linguistics majors are encouraged to take:
+Linguistics students are encouraged to take:

-- courses in multimedia studies (e.g., Indigenous Communications Arts); - LING 210 before taking LING 211 or any courses in historical linguistics; - LING 211 before taking LING 213.
+- courses in multimedia studies (e.g., Indigenous Communications Arts); - LING 210 before taking LING 211 or any courses in historical linguistics; and - LING 211 before taking LING 213.

-For the major and minor, the specified additional courses in linguistics may include the following courses offered by various departments.
+For the minor, the specified additional courses in linguistics may include the following courses offered by various departments.